florpor/Leaflet.ShowAll/README.md

 + `position`: The standard Leaflet.Control position parameter, used like all the other controls.
 Default: 'topleft'.
 + `title`: The tooltip shown when the user hovers over the button.
 Default: 'Show All'.
 + `icon`: The icon to be shown on the button.
 Default: 'icon-show-all' (taken from Elusive font by Aristeides Stathopoulos(c) using [fontello](http://fontello.com).
 See [font/LICENSE.txt](font/LICENSE.txt)).

+## Compatibility
+Leaflet.ShowAll has only been tested against the current latest LeafletJS release - 0.7.3.
+If you test it against other versions, please let me know what the results are :-)